Who we are

 Depending on your browser’s security settings, websites may be allowed to create and store small files called ‘cookies’ in a specific directory on your computer to help with the functionality of the site.
 Cookies cannot harm your computer in any way.
 Only the website that created the cookie can subsequently reuse it.

 There are two types of cookies:

-The Committee on Climate Change uses both types of cookie for Google Analytics.
+The Climate Change Committee uses both types of cookie for Google Analytics.
 However, the site can still be used if cookies are refused by your browser.

 This website uses the following cookies to record usage:

 |_gid||Used to distinguish users||24 hours|

 Where comments are enabled on a page, a further cookie is set to help save your contact details to prevent you having to re-populate the comment form each time you leave a comment.